bgdnchrkschnk/firstuagambling/readme.txt

+Use python interpreter 3.11+
-1. Create a separate venv
+1. Create and activate separate venv
 2. Install all needed dependencies using command 'pip install -Ur requirements.txt'

 To run e2e tests: